litentry/litentry-indexing/README.md

 # litentry-indexing
 Litentry substrate-based indexing service

-## How to use deploy status
+## How to use deploy scripts
     cd deploy
     ./deploy.sh

+It should automatically:
-It should automatically build the docker image if necessary, run docker-compose, start the server and check API status.
+* build the docker image if not present
+* run docker-compose
+* start the server
+* check API status.

-If you see such output, it means the API server is now (locally) reachable:
+If you see such output in the ned, it means the API server is now (locally) reachable:

     ------------------------------------
     Checking kusama status...: